Nupur

 • Verbal Ability demands analytical thinking to complete sentences, arrange paragraphs, or fill gaps logically.

-2. Build a Strong Grammar Foundation: Grammar is the most important part of the CUET English Language Paper and being good at grammar is essential to perform well in the exam.
+2. Build a Strong Grammar Foundation: Grammar is the most important part of the CUET English Language Paper, and being good at grammar is essential to perform well in the exam.

-• Start revising grammar basics like parts of speech, subject-verb agreement, tenses, sentence structure, etc. A good grasp of the basics of grammar can ensure a strong foundation.
+• Start revising grammar basics like parts of speech, subject-verb agreement, tenses, verbs, sentence structure, etc. A good grasp of the basics of grammar can ensure a strong foundation.

 • To ensure you do not forget the basics, regularly solve grammar-focused exercises such as spotting errors, correcting sentences, active-passive voice, etc,.